v-whitetail/Fusion-360-Report-Viewer/README.md

 programmer by trade, and any input is greatly appreciated!

 ## Commands ##
-* **Add Image:** Produce a single of images associated with bodies under unique part id's.
+* **Add Image:** Take a screenshot at the current view to associate with any selected body.
-* **Add Image Batch:** Produce a set of images associated with bodies under unique part id's.
+* **Add Image Batch:** Produce a set of images associated with bodies under unique part id's
 * **Edit Project Data:** Include custom variables in an associated JSON that
 * **Empty Temp Files:** Remove all temporary files used in report documents (currently this is limited to images)